If you’re shopping for a mortgage you have probably heard about conventional loans.

 USDA Loans – The Department of US Agriculture created the USDA guaranteed loan program for low-to-median income homebuyers in rural areas of the country.

-Conventional Loan Pros
+Conventional Loan Pros and Cons

 - Higher loan limits than FHA